 |Last 10 Games|

-Reds 1B Joey Votto registers sixth home run of the season
+Reds 1B Joey Votto smacks solo home run in win on Friday

 |by Brandon Wise | CBSSports.com|